An Interview with Randy Tan (CEO & Founder, Red Dot Paymemt)

 - Management.
 You can have everything above, but if your people can’t work well, it means nothing.

-Despite being a mentor at SMU IIE for 2 years now, Randy feels he wants to do more.
+Despite being a mentor at SMU IIE for two years now, Randy feels he wants to do more.

 “Some of my other friends and I have come together as we want to give back”, he said.